 What can I do with my food scraps & leaf/yard debris?
-There are options.

-B. Feeding Animals
+B. Feed Animals

 What Happens to the Organic Materials I've Separated?